Last Updated on September 28, 2023

 Distance: a 20-minute walk to Jardins du Trocadéro; another 10 minutes to the Eiffel Tower.

 When you leave the Arc de Triomphe, don’t head straight for the Eiffel Tower, the most popular must-see in Paris.
-Instead follow the map and walk over to the Trocadero Gardens, on the Seine directly across from the Tower.
+Instead, follow the map and walk to the Trocadero Gardens on the Seine directly across from the tower.

-Of course, you must then cross the river to visit the Eiffel Tower, one of the top places to visit in Paris.
+Of course, you must then cross the river to visit the Eiffel Tower.
 It stands proudly along the Seine on the Champ de Mars and remains the most enduring symbol of Paris.

-Everyone has to see it, even if you only to stand below, although the sights from above are much better.
-There will be crowds queuing at the tower from opening to closing, so it’s well worth getting tickets online in advance.
-Even better, join a tour and go up the tower in the elevator with access to summit for beautiful views of Paris
+Everyone has to see it, even if you only stand below, although the sights from above are much better.
+Crowds will be queuing at the tower from opening to closing, so it’s well worth getting tickets online in advance.
+Even better, join a tour and go up the tower in the elevator with access to the summit for beautiful views of Paris.

-If you’re hungry, you’ll find its Jules Verne Restaurant to be one of the best in Paris.
-Located on the second level of the tower, don’t even think about dining there if you’re on a budget.
+If you’re hungry, you’ll find that the Jules Verne Restaurant is one of the best in Paris.
+Located on the tower’s second level, don’t even think about dining there if you’re on a budget.

 Trocadéro